Remote predictability of quantum measurement outcomes: Introduction

-While it is natural to expect entanglement to play a key role in enabling nonlocal prediction of measurement outcomes, it remains unclear whether entangled states always outperform classically correlated ones.
-To address this, we compare two scenarios: one involving a pure entangled state and another in which the same state undergoes dephasing~\cite{Devetak05,Breuer07,Wiseman09} on Alice’s subsystem.
-One of the reasons to consider dephasing on Alice's system is that it allows to compare a coherent superposition of product states (a pure entangled state) with a classical mixture of the same product states (dephased counterpart of the pure entangled state).
-Another reason is that it readily fits for a scenario where Bob prepares the joint system in a pure entangled state, keeps his part and sends Alice's part through a quantum channel which can have noisy effects like decoherence.
-Surprisingly, our results show that, for a broad class of entangled states and certain measurement choices, the dephased (noisy) setup can outperform the noiseless case in terms of nonlocal predictability.
-However, this advantage disappears when the shared state is maximally entangled and Alice performs any projective measurement.
-In this sense, maximally entangled states retain a fundamental advantage over a large set of pure entangled states with respect to nonlocal predictability.
+We observe that for a shared product state, the remote predictability remains the same before and after the measurement.
+However, this limitation can be overcome when the parties share either an arbitrary pure entangled state or some classically correlated states.
+The higher values of remote predictability for a wider range of measurement settings indicate a stronger correlation-generating strength of a quantum state.
+We show that perfect remote predictability can always be attained when an arbitrary projective measurement is performed on a subsystem in a maximally entangled state.
+This remarkable feature vanishes for arbitrary projective measurements on one-half of partially entangled states, highlighting the optimality of maximally entangled states.
+While it is natural to expect entanglement to play a key role in enabling remote prediction of measurement outcomes, it remains unclear whether entangled states always outperform classically correlated ones.
+To address this, we compare two scenarios: one involving a pure entangled state and another in which the same state undergoes dephasing~\cite{Devetak05, Breuer07, Wiseman09} on Alice’s subsystem.
+See Fig. \ref{fig:schematic} for the schematic of the scenarios.
+Surprisingly, our results show that, for a broad class of entangled states and certain measurement choices, the dephased (noisy) setup can outperform the noiseless case in terms of remote predictability.
+However, this advantage disappears when the shared state is maximally entangled, and Alice performs any projective measurement.
+In this sense, maximally entangled states retain a fundamental advantage over a large set of pure entangled states with respect to remote predictability.